ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/nodejs.md

   /* configuration */
 })
 ```

-If your environnement doesn't support ESM modules, you can use CJS:
+If your environment doesn't support ESM modules, you can use CJS syntax instead:

 ```ts
 const { createClient } = require('@clickhouse/client');